Credit-based grading made simple

 CGPA Calculator

-Built for 10-point grading systems used in engineering, science, and management programs.
+Works with 10-point and 4-point grading scales used in engineering, science, and management programs.

 Formula reminder